dmagda/just-use-postgres-book/chapter3.md

 // Step 5: Execute the recursive term until the working table is not empty
 // The working table is empty when the recursive condition resolves to true while (working_table is not empty) {
-    // Step 6: Evaluate the recursive term using current working table as input intermediate_table = execute(recursive_term, using=working_table);
+    // Step 6: Evaluate the recursive term using the current working table as input.
+    // The recursive term is the SQL query defined in the recursive CTE
+    // after the UNION clause.
+    intermediate_table = execute(recursive_term, using=working_table);

     // Step 7: If UNION is used (not UNION ALL), discard duplicates from: